seufernandez/coursebuddy/README.md

 ## 💻 Project

+CourseBuddy is an Open Source Library for students, create Course/Topic threads and link your notes to it!

 We believe that every student is a potential content producer, and if their content requires a place to be published to the world wide community, here we are.

 More about CB [here](https://coursebuddy.tk/about)